Penamaluru: Transport

 Bus numbers to go to Vijayawada Bus Station and Railway station from Penamaluru are 10, 10K and 23H.
 We can get Bus Nos.333 and 222 from Penamaluru Center to go to Vijayawada Railway Station.

 Etymology

 The village got its name by Pinamalleswarudu and previously known as Mathab Ka Penamaluru.

 Government and politics

 Penamaluru is represented by Penamaluru (Assembly constituency) for Andhra Pradesh Legislative Assembly.
-Kolusu Parthasarathy is the present MLA of the constituency representing YSRCP Party.
+Bode Prasad is the present MLA of the constituency representing Telugu Desam Party.